-This Summer will mark our eighth year of offering DIR.
+This Summer will mark our ninth year of offering DIR.
 DIR students not only gain the experience of working on a science research project, they also receive orientation and training to prepare them to enter Vassar as a freshman and to take full advantage of the science offerings.
 Our students have greatly benefited from participating in the DIR in the past, and it is one of the best ways to actively promote and encourage diversity in the sciences.

 One key aim of the program is to address barriers to success in the sciences.
 A primary tool for accomplishing this goal is the creation of a mentoring network, which includes close mentoring of the DIR students by peer and faculty mentors over their entire Vassar experience.
 As a DIR faculty, you will assist with the DIR student fellow selection process in May.
 During the last 5-weeks of URSI, you will oversee the research experience of your DIR Mentee.
 After the summer, you then will go on to serve as their pre-major advisor.
 Additional expectations of DIR Faculty Mentors include: to proactively advise and mentor the DIR students during the summer and academic year; to act as a visible and accessible resource to DIR students, which includes attending URSI/DIR events during the summer; to work with the DIR directors, the Student Experience Coordinator, the DIR Peer Mentors, and the director of Residential Life to provide a positive holistic experience for the DIR students; and to participate in assessment efforts to help increase the effectiveness of the program.

 Students who are selected to participate in DIR will work directly with a Vassar faculty member in a science/math research laboratory.
 Returning Vassar students will serve as peer mentors outside of the lab.
 DIR students will conduct real scientific research, meet other science and non-science students, learn about campus services and the surrounding community, and participate in a variety of social activities (e.g. BBQs, hikes, local events, picnics)